testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 // .eslintrc
 {
   "settings": {
-    "testing-library/utils-module": "my-custom-test-utils"
+    "testing-library/utils-module": "my-custom-test-utility-file"
   }
 }
 ```

-The previous setting example would force `eslint-plugin-testing-library` to only report Testing Library utils coming from `@testing-library/*` package or `my-custom-test-utils`, silencing potential errors for utils imported from somewhere else.
+The previous setting example would force `eslint-plugin-testing-library` to only report Testing Library utils coming from `@testing-library/*` package or `my-custom-test-utility-file`, silencing potential errors for utils imported from somewhere else.

-### `custom-renders`
+### `testing-library/custom-renders`

 Relates to [Aggressive Reporting - Renders](#renders).
 This setting (array of strings) allows you to indicate which are the only Custom Renders you'd like to be reported by `eslint-plugin-testing-library`.